Last Minute Cancellations — Not So Good

 I have given this matter much consideration and I believe a change to our signup procedure is in order.

-So, set your smartphone to remind you for Tuesdays and Fridays at 10am, if you are planning on signing up for the following Monday/Thursday session.
+So, set your smartphone to remind you for Tuesdays and Thursdays at 10am, if you are planning on signing up for the following Monday/Wednesday session.

 As you all know, I supply the tennis balls for our sessions.
 We all pay an additional $1 on top of the $10/p.p.
 2-hour court fee to pay for the balls.
 So, each court is paying $4 for the balls and I am reimbursed $4 per can.